Skip to content

 }

 Background tasks (embedding indexing, history collapse, import reconciliation) run without a user-facing auth context.
 The system_guard() factory in the permission module creates an all-capabilities guard with SYSTEM_PARTICIPANT_ID (nil UUID).
-This is the only authorized path for background-task guards — it is deliberately auditable.
+This is the only authorized path for background-task guards and is deliberately auditable:

 crates/application/src/permission/mod.rs